 NCHC Portz Scholars Nominations

 Every year all NCHC institutional members are invited to nominate one paper written by an undergraduate honors student to represent their college for the Portz Scholars competition.
 Please nominate a deserving honors student to represent St. Norbert College!
 To find out more information, please visit the Portz Scholars Nominations webpage.

 National Annual Convention

 While the National Collegiate Honors Council is active throughout the year, it is at our annual national conference, held in the fall, that members from across the United States gather to share ideas and take part in panels, workshops and lectures about all different aspects of honors programs.
 There are numerous opportunities for honors students to participate in the NCHC conference as presenters, panel participants, moderators and more.
 Each year for the past three years, the SNC Honors Program has worked with students interested in participating in the national convention.
-This year’s convention will be held in Denver, Colo., from Nov.
-5-9, 2014.
+This year’s convention will be held in Chicago, IL, from Nov.
+11-15, 2015.

 Here a few highlights from our previous conferences:

 - In 2012, three honors students attended the conference in Boston.